IMGVIEW.EXE

 Image: Original scan source is vintagecomputing.com

-First you'll need the book Programming Windows 3.1 by Charles Petzold (I got the original which is extra fun) and get a little bit onboarded about Windows programming.
-His instructions are about compiling programs in DOS, however I chose to work with Visual C++ 1.52.
-Don't expect it to be very visual, it's not like Visual Basic, but it at least runs in Windows, making it much quicker to test applications.
+The instructions are for compiling programs in DOS, however I think it's better to do Visual C++ 1.52 where it's easy to compile and run applications with just a key press.
 It also comes with debugging tools and a resource editor where you can easily build UI, dialogs, even draw icons.
-The help files are quite good, especially useful is the Windows 3.1 API reference.
+The helpfiles are quite good, especially useful is the Windows 3.1 API reference.

-Windows applications written in C follow a very predictable pattern so it's not gonna be as hard to master it as it first seems.
 16-bit Windows had cooperative multitasking.
 This means, the OS and applications pass on control to each other constantly.
-At every little thing the OS does (e.g. before starting to draw a button), you can take control and even override the OS's action, e.g. fill buttons with a different color than the OS would.
-But the OS always has to get back control, otherwise the system will freeze.
-It's also crazy how permissive the system was, compared to anything today.
+At every little thing the OS does (e.g. before starting to draw a button), you can take control and even override the OS's action, e.g. to behave differently or render something differently than normal.
+But at the end the OS always has to get back control, otherwise the system will freeze.
+It's btw crazy how permissive the system was compared to anything today.

-Btw if you're interested in graphics, you can go beyond Windows's default graphics device interface (GDI) and utilize WinG, which is more similar to DirectX and allows direct hardware access.
-Also with Win32s it's possible to run 32-bit programs and libraries (ok I am not sure what I'm talking about now), but note that WinG and Win32s are not part of a default Win3.x install, your application has to be delivered with them if it needs them.
+If you're interested in graphics, you can go beyond Windows's default graphics device interface (GDI) and utilize WinG, which is rather similar to DirectX and allows direct hardware access.
+Also with Win32s it's possible to run 32-bit programs and libraries (I think in practice that just means: newer ones that were designed for Win95), but note that WinG and Win32s are not part of a default Win3.x install, so if you application requires them it has to be distributed with them.
 I prefer compact .exe applications without installers so I don't use these.
-If you get into Win3.x programming, let me know, I'm curious why and what you create!

 Then it's useful to create desktop aliases for apps you'll often need: